There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 Whether or not we should still be using toners is a loaded topic and deserves its own blog post.

-At the moment, we are focusing on layering skincare products — and in that context, if you use a toner, it should be the first thing that goes on to freshly cleansed skin.
+At the moment, we are focusing on layering skincare products, and in that context, if you use a toner, it should be the first thing on freshly cleansed skin.

 Ditto for essences.

-That’s because both toners and essences are the thinnest products in your routine, and their primary purpose is to soften the skin so other products can be absorbed more easily.
+That’s because both toners and essences are the thinnest products in your routine.
+Their primary purpose is to soften the skin so that other products can be absorbed more easily.

 Eye cream

-This was a revelation to me — every single expert I spoke to for this piece on how to layer face products insisted that eye cream needs to go on before any other skincare.
+This was a revelation to me—every single board-certified dermatologist I spoke to for this piece on how to layer face products insisted that eye cream should be applied before any other skincare.

-This is necessary to protect the delicate undereye area from potent ingredients that could cause irritation.
+This is necessary to protect the delicate eye area from more potent ingredients that could transfer and cause irritation.

 Serum(s)

-Given all this, serums must go on before any occlusive (barrier-forming) product so that they sit right next to the skin.
+Given all this, serums must be applied before any occlusive (barrier-forming) product so that they sit right next to the skin.

 If you skip the former, this makes them the second step after toners and essences or the first step in your skincare.

-In that case, the rule of texture and consistency applies: The thinner serum goes before the thicker one (pour a couple of drops on your hand to check each one); the water-based serum goes before the oil-based one (read the ingredient label).
+In that case, the rule of texture and consistency applies: The thinner products go before the thicker products (pour a couple of drops on your hand to check each one); the water-based serum goes before the oil-based one (read the ingredient label).

-Another rule of thumb: Wait a minute between putting on each serum.
-This way, you will allow them to absorb fully and stop pilling.
+Another rule of thumb is to wait a minute between applying each serum.
+This will allow the serum to absorb fully and stop pilling.

 Spot treatments